DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-05-31-tell-us-when-youre-unavailable.md

 ## We need to research with users

-This design has not been tested with users yet, but he have some hypotheses.
+This design has not been tested with users yet, but we have some hypotheses.

 From analysis of existing usage we expect users will need to: